taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 }
 ~~~~~~~~

-In order to enforce state updates with actions, you can opt-in the `useStrict()` functionality by MobX.
+In order to enforce state updates with actions, you can opt-in a configuration with the `configure()` functionality from MobX.
+There you can pass an object for global MobX confgurations whereas there is one configuration in particular to enforce actions in MobX.
 After you have set it to true, every state update needs to happen via an action.
 This way you enforce the decoupling of state mutation and view with actions.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 # leanpub-start-insert
-const { observable, autorun, action, useStrict } = mobx;
+const { observable, autorun, action, configure } = mobx;
 # leanpub-end-insert

 # leanpub-start-insert
-useStrict(true);
+configure({ enforceActions: true });
 # leanpub-end-insert

 class TodoStore {